srwriter/writers-guide/docs/grammar.md

-## A well-written and structured document makes all the difference in getting your point across to readers.
+## A well-written and structured document makes all the difference in getting your point across to readers

 ### Punctuation
 - Commas